MariaFernandaOrtega/Algorithm-analysis-and-recursion/README.md

 - Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.
 - No disk may be placed on top of a smaller disk.

-Write a recursive algorithm for solving the Towers of Hanoi puzzle for arbitrary n.
+This repository contains an algorithm for solving the Towers of Hanoi puzzle for arbitrary n.

-**Hint**: Break down the problem, identify your base case.

-Sample output for template:

-- Move disk 1 from rod A to rod C
-- Move disk 2 from rod A to rod B
-- Move disk 1 from rod C to rod B
-- Move disk 3 from rod A to rod C
-- Move disk 1 from rod B to rod A
-- Move disk 2 from rod B to rod C
-- Move disk 1 from rod A to rod C